MicrosoftDocs/msteams-docs/msteams-platform/toolkit/VS-TeamsFx-preview-and-customize-app-manifest.md

 ---
-title: Teams App Manifest in Teams Toolkit VS
+title: Teams App Manifest in Teams Toolkit for Visual Studio
-author: zyxiaoyuer
+author: surbhigupta
 description: In this module, learn how to edit, preview and customize Teams App Manifest in the different environment for Visual Studio. ms.author: nliu ms.localizationpriority: medium